Karthikdude/SubX/README.md

 - `-master`: Master node address for distributed scanning
 - `-worker`: Run as worker node for distributed scanning
 - `-worker-port`: Port for worker node
+- `-update`: Check for updates to SubX
+- `-upgrade`: Automatically upgrade SubX to the latest version
+- `-update-url`: URL to check for updates (default: GitHub API)
+- `-force-update`: Force update even if current version is up to date

 ## Features